helmgast/lore/README.md

 3. Run `python manage.py lang_compile` to build the binary file that is then used to do the actual translation during runtime. (note, the binary file is not added to repository so you need to compile the language on each update and host).
 If you run Docker, the language will be automatically compiled at Docker build time.

 ### Deployment in production
-For deployment on a production server, it's recommended to use a Docker setup with `gunicon` as WSGI server and potentially `nginx` as reverse proxy and cache.
+For deployment on a production server, it's recommended to use a Docker setup with `gunicorn` as WSGI server and potentially `nginx` as reverse proxy and cache.
 This repository contain no deployment details or settings for security, see separate repository.